The functional equation of the smoothing transform: Results for general branching processes

 \section{Results for general branching processes}

-The weighted branching model introduced in Section \ref{sec:WBM} gives rise to the definition of a related general (CMJ) branching process.
-This is a critical connection here and in \cite{BK1997, BK2005}.
-Recall that $S(v) := -\log L(v)$ for $v \in \V$.
-Then the reproduction point process $\mathcal{Z}^>$ of this general branching process is given by
+The weighted branching mod\-el introduced in Section~\ref{sec:WBM} gives rise to the definition of a related general (CMJ) branching process.
+This is a critical connection here and in~\cite{BK1997,BK2005}.
+Recall that $S(v) := -\log L(v)$ for $v \in\V$.
+Let $\mathcal{T}^{\st}_n$ denote the HSL associated with the stopping rule $\sigma^{\st}_n$, the $n$th strictly ascending ladder index (defined in Section~\ref{sec:WBR}), and let $\mathcal{T}^{\st}$ be another notation for $\mathcal{T}^{\st}_1$.
+The $n$th generation in this general branching process is given by